saripallisunny/Play-School-Alexa-Skill/README.md

 step 12: save the changes you have done all that requied to develop a skill. step 13: test the skill using test option in alexa developer console. step 14: distribution of skill and get certification and analytics.
+All the above given are the basics steps for develop a complete skill in alexa